DawKozlowski/WeatherApp/README.md

 ## Features
   - JavaFX used for graphical user interface
   - API used from https://openweathermap.org/api and  https://www.nbp.pl/kursy/xml/a059z220325.xml service to get current weather and currency rates
-  - json-simple and json libraries used for mapping JSON or XML text
+  - json-simple and json libraries used for mapping JSON and XML text